dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.55 - Fix issue with some rawfiles not exporting in TD2/Avatar (they were encrypted).
 Label reference models as placeholder.
 - 1.56 - Support BC5 and more sRGB/SNORM formats for images.
 - 1.57 - Fixed weights for some complex models.
+- 1.58 - Fixed crash exporting some textures due to non block size and gpu issues.